What makes the AR-15 style rifle the weapon of choice for mass shooters?

 Peter Antevy: It really changed I think after Sandy Hook.

 After Sandy Hook Elementary School where 20 first graders and six educators were killed with AR-15 rounds, a campaign called "Stop the Bleed" began nationwide.
 Antevy and doctors including Lillian Liao in San Antonio, are training civilians who are truly the first responders.
-There have been nearly 30 thousand classes like this in the last three years.
+There have been more than 45,000 classes like this in the last four years.

 Peter Antevy: The day after the shooting, my kids, they're waking up, and they're "time to go to school."
 And, my son heard kind of heard what happened the night before, when I was on the scene, and he looked at me with the fear of God that he had to go to school that day.
 My first instinct was, "He needs a bleeding kit."
 My son today has a bleeding kit on his person.